Long March 2F: Vibration issues

-During the Shenzhou 5 flight, Yang Liwei became unwell due to heavy vibrations from the rocket.
-Although the problem was reduced somewhat by modifications to the rocket, vibrations were reported again in Shenzhou 6 necessitating further changes.
-According to Jing Muchun, chief designer of the Long March 2F "We made changes to the pipelines of the rocket engine, adjusting its frequency.
+During the Shenzhou 5 mission, Yang Liwei experienced discomfort caused by heavy vibration during launch.
+Although later modifications reduced the problem, vibrations were again reported during Shenzhou 6, leading to additional design changes.
+According to Long March 2F chief designer Jing Muchun, "We made changes to the pipelines of the rocket engine, adjusting its frequency.
 A new design for the pressure accumulator produced evident results.
 The vibration has now been reduced by more than 50%".
-During the launch preparations for the Shenzhou 14 mission chief designer Gao Xu said incremental improvements made to the rocket's design mean vibrations felt by the taikonauts would be similar to that felt in a car driven on a highway.
+During launch preparations for the Shenzhou 14 mission, chief designer Gao Xu stated that incremental design improvements had reduced vibration levels experienced by taikonauts to those comparable to riding in a car on a highway.

-The predecessor Long March 2E had also been known for vibration.
+The Long March 2E rocket on which the 2F was based, also experienced vibration-related problems.
 During two launches, excessive vibration caused the collapse of the payload fairing, destroying the Optus B2 and Apstar 2 satellites.
-After the payload fairing was redesigned, excessive vibration also damaged the AsiaSat 2 satellite during launch.
-After its successful launch of the Echostar 1 satellite on 28 December 1995 the rocket was officially retired from service.
+Even after the payload fairing was redesigned, excessive vibration damaged the AsiaSat 2 satellite during launch.
+The Long March 2E rocket was retired from service on 28 December 1995.